thinkbigthings/zee/README.md

 ```

-For a complete set of examples, see "sample" package in the unit tests, and the zee-samples project.
+For a complete set of examples, see "sample" package in the unit tests, and the examples project.